The Late Great Johnny Ace

 "The Late Great Johnny Ace" is a song by Paul Simon, which appears on his 1983 Hearts and Bones album.

 History

-The song initially sings of the rhythm and blues singer Johnny Ace, who is said to have shot himself in a game of Russian roulette in 1954 (eyewitness accounts say otherwise).
+The song initially sings of the rhythm and blues singer Johnny Ace, who died of a self-inflicted gunshot injury in 1954.
+Folklore attributed Ace's death to a game of Russian roulette, though eyewitnesses claimed that the shooting was not Russian Roulette but accidental recklessness.

 Simon goes on to refer to former Beatle John Lennon, who was murdered on December 8, 1980, as well as John F. Kennedy who was assassinated in 1963.
 The following year, Beatlemania started (Simon was living in London at the time), and in the song's lyrics, Simon refers to both the Beatles and the Rolling Stones.
 In an interview for a Cinemax special promoting Hearts and Bones, Simon said that Ace's death was the "first violent death that I remember", and noted that Kennedy and Lennon became the "Johnny Aces" of their time with their subsequent murders.